yurivoronin/ngx-signalr-websocket/projects/ngx-signalr-websocket/README.md

 import { Store } from '@ngrx/store';
 import { Observable, BehaviorSubject } from 'rxjs';
 import { filter, switchMap, withLatestFrom, map } from 'rxjs/operators';
-import { SignalrClient, SignalrConnection } from 'ngx-signalr-werbsocket';
+import { SignalrClient, SignalrConnection } from 'ngx-signalr-websocket';
 import * as fromRoot from '@app/store/reducers';

 ...